Law of Desire: Plot

 Pablo Quintero is a successful gay film and theatrical director whose latest work, The Paradigms of the Mussel, has just been released.
 At the opening night party, he discusses with his much younger lover, Juan, their summer plans.
 Pablo would stay in Madrid working on a new project, while Juan would leave for his hometown in the south to work in a bar and stay with his family.
 Pablo is in love with Juan, but he realizes that his love is not returned with the intensity he desires.

-Pablo is very close to his transsexual sister Tina, a struggling actress.
+Pablo is very close to his transgender (referred to as transsexual in the film) sister Tina, a struggling actress.
 Tina has recently been abandoned by her lesbian lover, a model, who left her in charge of her ten-year-old daughter Ada.
 Frustrated in her relationship with men, Tina dedicates her time to Ada, being a loving surrogate mother.
 The precocious Ada does not miss her cold mother.
 She is happier living with Tina and spending time with Pablo, on whom she has a crush.
 Tina, Ada, and Pablo form an unusual family unit.
 Pablo looks after them both.
 For his next project, Pablo writes an adaptation of Cocteau's monologue-play The Human Voice, to be performed by his sister.

 At the play's opening night, Pablo meets Antonio, a young man who has been obsessed with the director since he watched the gay theme film The Paradigms of the Mussel.
 At the end of the evening, they go home together and have sex.
 For Antonio this is his first homosexual experience, while Pablo considers it just a lusty episode.
 Pablo is still in love with his long-time lover, Juan.
 Antonio misunderstands Pablo's intentions and takes their encounter as a relationship.
 He soon reveals his possessive character as a lover.